tmitchel/HiggsToTauTau/plugins/AC/README.md

 Here are the locations of all currently used files on the Wisconsin cluster.
 Directory names should be obvious
 - AC analysis: /hdfs/store/user/tmitchel/legacy-v6

+Copy of files on the LPC:
+- AC analysis: /store/user/tmitchel/anomalous-couplings_legacy-v6